antoniorescignounina/UAV_MODEL_AND_CONTROL/README.txt

 Project_Rescigno_Grasso.ppt for the presentation

 ------------------------------------------------------
-Matlab and Simulinlk FILES execution (MOTION AND TRAJECTORY PLANNING)
+Matlab and Simulinlk FILES execution (MOTION AND TRAJECTORY PLANNING developed by Francesco Grasso)

 (function "drawnow" in draw.m is commented)
 (If A_star.m  returns errors or "solution not found!" the path is not found)